csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/implementation details.md

 - Create a GUI to show relevant information to the player
     - Corresponding to the "Start of Year" section in WorkshopSheets/Spreadsheet.jpg
     - Must have a next button to Phase 2

+**Backend Scripts**
+- GameState (all except AdvanceToPhaseTwo/Three)
+- Fate (not specified in UML diagram)
+- Household
+- Family
+- FamilyMember (including Children and Adult)

 **For D2**
 - Since builds are isolated from each other, the next button won't actually do anything